 At home and named in 1850.
 There is an indefinite mark in the last

 column, "Whether deaf & dumb, blind, insane, idiotic, pauper, or

 At home and named in 1850.
-Not listed as a child of Thomas and
+Even though not listed as a child

 Male 9, 1836, MARTIN HARDIN